neurospin/pypreprocess/README.rst

 Using .ini configuration files to specify pipeline
 ==================================================
-It's possible (and recommended) to configure the preprocessing pipeline just by copying any of the `.ini` configuration files under the `examples` sub-directory and modifying it accordingly (usually, you only need to modify the `dataset_dir` paramter).
+It's possible (and recommended) to configure the preprocessing pipeline just by copying any of the `.ini` configuration files under the `examples` sub-directory and modifying it accordingly (usually, you only need to modify the `dataset_dir` paramter), and then run

+      `python pypreprocess.py your.ini

 Pipelines
 =========